gitgotcha77/TheLastCaretakerOCR/README.md

 The file size should be about 200k and contain all data log entries.

-## Final step: analyze Data Logs with an LLM
+## Final step A: analyze story with LM Studio
 Ok ... as I said in the beginning, LLMs are very memory hungry and for the final analysis we need a big context window (Context Length).<br>
 We need at least 60k to fit the whole TXT file.<br>
 So if you want to do that step locally, you also need a model which supports a big context window.